0rig0

 - The aeroshell and cruise stage for the Mars Rovers Curiosity/Perseverance, along with the Centaur upper stage housed within the 5m wide payload fairing.

-- The Starliner capsule for the N22 configuration, that can be properly separated into its components.
+- The Starliner capsule for the N22 configuration that can be properly separated into its components.

 - A sturdy construction with robustly built cores and connections between the stages allowing for easy handling and light play.